davidtwco/rfcs/text/0000-build-std/4-build-std-always.md

 `std`, `alloc` and `core`.
 Similarly, "alloc" means `alloc` and `core`, and "core" means just `core`.

+If `std` is to be built and Cargo is building a test or benchmark using the default test harness then Cargo will also build the `test` crate.

 If [*Standard library dependencies*][deps] are implemented then `builtin` dependencies will be used if `build-std-crates` is not explicitly set.
 Otherwise, `build-std-crate` will default to the crate intended to be supported by the target (see later
 [*Default standard library crate for targets*][default-std-crate-for-target] section).

-If `std` is to be built and Cargo is building a test using the default test harness then Cargo will also build the `test` crate.

 > [!NOTE]
 >